NikolajMeineche/Transformer-networks/README.md

+# Multi-objective reinforcment learning using transformer networks
+By Adrian Valentin Kragh-Hillers (s201390@student.dtu.dk), Johanne Christine Arboe Franck (s2040888@student.dtu.dk), Nikolaj Bach Meineche (s204103@student.dtu.dk), Bjarke Lars Verner Bruhn Erichsen (s204104@student.dtu.dk) as a project in course 02466.

+## Overview
+This Git repository contains code for the project including scripts but also a setup guide for reproducing the experiments of the project.
+The code has a foundation in the paper and corresponding repository by [Chen et al.](https://arxiv.org/abs/2106.01345) and it will be stated which files and functions that this project has modified.

+## Files changed
+In Git main branch, the original code has been copied into 4 seperate sets of files.

+Vanilla_DT_gym = Contains the code to produce the normal and budget transformer results for both the Hopper and Half-Cheetah environments.
+Vanilla_DT_gym_ScaleTargetReturn = Contains the code to produce results of the transformer conditioned on different returns for both Hopper and Half-Cheetah environments.

+Multiple_reward_DT_Hopper = Contains the code to produce results for multi reward transformer for the Hopper environment, condtioned on different R1 and R2 Values.
+Multiple_reward_DT = Contains the code to produce results for multi reward transformer for the Half-Cheetah environment, condtioned on different R1 and R2 Values.

+Changed files and functions of Vanilla_DT_gym:
+- experiment.py:  function experiment +   output management code

+Changed files and functions of Vanilla_DT_gym_ScaleTargetReturn:
+- experiment.py: function experiment  +   output management code

+Changed files and functions of Multiple_reward_DT:
+- experiment_m_reward.py: function get_batch, function experiment + output management code
+- trainer.py: method train_iteration
+- seq_trainer.py: method train_step
+- decision_transformer.py: class decision_transformer
+- evaluate_episodes.py: function evaluate_episode_rtg
+- added split_reward.py

+Changed files and functions of Multiple_reward_DT_Hopper:
+- experiment_m_reward.py: function get_batch, function experiment + output management code
+- trainer.py: method train_iteration
+- seq_trainer.py: method train_step
+- decision_transformer.py: class decision_transformer
+- evaluate_episodes.py: function evaluate_episode_rtg
+- added split_reward.py

 ## Follow-Along Setup Guide for Reproducing Experiments

-The code is required to run in a Linux setup, because of the use of Mujoco, which is only available on Linux.
-Therefore the first step is to install Ubuntu using [Rufus](https://rufus.ie/en/) and then to boot Ubuntu on e.g. a Windows computer using [this guide](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/?fbclid=IwAR0wImYmF4EMh3DvoUI2stqLJ293N4p-tglvzx06UVyum-E3rWfJaQIlFNw).
+The code is required to run in a Linux setup, because of the use of MuJoCo, which is only available on Linux.
+Therefore the first step is to install Linux, e.g. with Ubuntu using [Rufus](https://rufus.ie/en/) and then to boot Ubuntu on e.g. a Windows computer using [this guide](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/?fbclid=IwAR0wImYmF4EMh3DvoUI2stqLJ293N4p-tglvzx06UVyum-E3rWfJaQIlFNw).
 Unless the computer installed on is running an MPR partitioning system, in which [this guide](https://itsfoss.com/install-ubuntu-dual-boot-mode-windows/) should be followed instead.
 It is important during the install of the setup that "can use third-party software and graphics" is accepted, as the system will otherwise run very slowly.

 After booting Ubuntu on our pc, we installed Anaconda using [this guide](https://linuxize.com/post/how-to-install-anaconda-on-ubuntu-20-04/).
 It is important that it is this version or 4.11.0, as well as downloading [the decision transformer code](https://github.com/kzl/decision-transformer).
-#Dette er en test test test test

 The next step is to download MuJoCo200 by going to [the website](https://roboti.us/download.html), as well as [the license key](https://roboti.us/file/mjkey.txt), which should be put inside the directory of ````.mujoco````.
 When downloaded we created a secret directory ````.mujoco```` (The secret files can be seen by pressing ````Ctrl+H````), and in this directory the downloaded MuJoCo200 was placed.
 The path should look like this
 ````